Osteopathic Medicine in Downers Grove

 To initiate the reapplication process, applicants must submit their applications to AACOMAS.
 Applications are then processed according to standard application procedures.

 The matriculation process begins after applicants receive notification of their acceptance.
 To complete the matriculation process, applicants must:

 An applicant who fails to satisfy these matriculation requirements or who omits or falsifies information required on official admission documents automatically forfeits his/her admission to CCOM.
 Any individual accepted for admission to CCOM who does not comply with stated timelines for submission of all required materials receives no further notification from CCOM regarding the forfeiture of his/her admission.

 Dual admission programs are currently in effect with the Illinois Institute of Technology and the University of St. Francis, Fort Wayne, IN.
 Details of these programs are available through the Office of Admissions.

-Students who have made commitments prior to their matriculation at CCOM must be aware there may be curricular priorities that are not compatible with their tentative schedules.
+Applicants who have made commitments prior to matriculation at CCOM must be aware that there may be curricular priorities that are not compatible with their tentative schedules.
 Students who wish to fulfill prior commitments must request time off from each course director and department chair during the first week of the academic year.
 MWU does not guarantee that time off for prior commitments will be approved.
 Enrollment deferments are not offered for pre-matriculation commitments.

-CCOM may elect to accept transfer students from other U.S. osteopathic medical schools as long as these students remain in good academic standing and provide acceptable reasons for seeking their transfers.
+CCOM may elect to accept transfer students from other U.S. osteopathic medical schools as long as these students remain in good academic standing and provide acceptable reasons for seeking a transfer.
 The American Osteopathic Association / Commission on Osteopathic College Accreditation (AOA/COCA) standards require that the last two years of instruction must be completed within the college of osteopathic medicine granting the D.O. degree.

 Students requesting transfers must meet the College's general requirements for admission and follow transfer procedures: